gargsid/Fetch_MLE_Receipt_Data_Take_Home/README.md

 ## Training the models

-To train the models, run
+It is recommended to train the models on your machine to support different hardware.
+Training only takes 1-2 minutes.
+To train the models, just run

 ```
 python main.py